 The decision to breastfeed or not is a personal choice and one that each mother must make.
 Women should seek out as much education, knowledge, and support as possible when determining if breastfeeding is the right choice for them and their baby and should not feel pressured into choosing one option or the other by their family or friends.
 Each mother must make the decision to breastfeed or not based on their own individual circumstances and what works best for their family.

 Breast milk provides all the nutrition your baby needs for the first six months of life.
-It is rich in nutrients and has been shown to help protect your baby against a range of infections, allergies, and other medical conditions.
-Research shows that breastfed babies have lower risks of:1,2
+It is rich in nutrients and has been shown to help protect your baby against a range of infections and other medical conditions.

-Breastfeeding can also benefit a mother's health following childbirth.
-Breastfeeding has been shown to lead to a lower risk of these health problems in mothers: 3,4
+Breastfeeding can also benefit a mother's health following childbirth and has been shown to lead to a lower risk of many health problems in mothers.

-Breastfeeding has also been shown to reduce the risk of bleeding after the birth and it can delay the return of your periods.
+It has also been shown to reduce the risk of bleeding after birth, and it can delay the return of your periods.

 A bonus benefit is that it’s cheaper than using formula.
 Some reports say that breastfeeding can save up to $2,000 in the first year of your baby’s life.

 One of the most frequently asked questions that we are asked from mothers that do decide to breastfeed is: "Which herbs are safe during pregnancy and lactation?"